brson/brson.github.com/progress.md

 * 85 lbs ohp

 Sam stopped to talk to me.
 Couldn't focus on him.
 Wanted to be lifting.
 He said I was "overthinking it".
 Yeah, that's me.

-# 2015-06-13

-People I've met recently:

-* Kona - new staff at Buffalo
-* Linn - cute girl at Buffalo
-* Jen - big girl at Buffalo
-* Jackie - cute white pock-marked girl at Buffalo
-* Raven - Mike's gym gf

-Beer Brian moved to Alaska and was surprisingly distraught at our parting.

 # 2015-06-12